awsdocs/amazon-ecs-developer-guide/doc_source/stopped-task-errors.md

 # Checking stopped tasks for errors<a name="stopped-task-errors"></a>

 If you have trouble starting a task, your task might be stopping because of an error\.
 For example, you run the task and the task displays a `PENDING` status and then disappears\.
 You can view stopped task errors like this in the Amazon ECS console by viewing the stopped task and inspecting it for error messages\.
+If your task definition uses the `awslogs` log driver, the application logs that are written to Amazon CloudWatch Logs are displayed on the **Logs** tab in the Amazon ECS console as long as the stopped task appears\.

 **Important**
+Stopped tasks only appear in the Amazon ECS console, AWS CLI, and AWS SDKs for at least 1 hour after the task stops\.
+After that, the details of the stopped task expire and aren't available in Amazon ECS\.
-Amazon ECS also sends task state change events to EventBridge, which you can view if your stopped task has expired from view in the Amazon ECS console\.
+Amazon ECS also sends task state change events to Amazon EventBridge\.
+You can't view events in EventBridge\.
+Instead, you create rules to send the events to other persistent storage such as Amazon CloudWatch Logs\.
+You can use the storage to view your stopped task details after it has expired from view in the Amazon ECS console\.
 For more information, see [Task state change events](ecs_cwe_events.md#ecs_task_events)\.
-For information about how to investigate a task that was stopped more than 1 hour, see [ECS Stopped Tasks in CloudWatch Logs](https://github.com/aws-samples/amazon-ecs-stopped-tasks-cwlogs#ecs-stopped-tasks-in-cloudwatch-logs) on the GitHub website\.
+For a sample EventBridge configuration to archive Amazon ECS events to Amazon CloudWatch Logs, see [ECS Stopped Tasks in CloudWatch Logs](https://github.com/aws-samples/amazon-ecs-stopped-tasks-cwlogs#ecs-stopped-tasks-in-cloudwatch-logs) on the GitHub website\.

 ------
 #### [ New console ]

 **New AWS Management Console**

-The following steps can be used to set a container instance to draining using the new AWS Management Console\.
+The following steps can be used to check stopped tasks for errors using the new AWS Management Console\.

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.